A view of the elementary and middle school student performers |

 Finally, the evening ended with the combined bands performing "Ode to Joy," by Ludwig von Beethoven (arranged by Jeffrey Bolduc).
 The performance was a special treat for everyone as it included all grades in performance with all the directors leading the piece in tandem.
 A spectacular finale, indeed!

 Post-concert directors' celebration.
-Music Boosters hats off to
+Music Boosters hats off to all the teachers and students! |

 No comments: